Blog

 From C/AL to AL: what a conversion actually involves

 When people picture a NAV to Business Central upgrade they imagine moving data.
 The data matters, but the technical heart of the project is something else entirely: converting your customisations from C/AL to AL. Understanding what that involves is the difference between a realistic budget and an unpleasant surprise.
+This is the technical companion to our upgrade checklist, which covers the whole project.

 C/AL and AL are two different worlds

 C/AL was the language of classic NAV.
-Code lived inside the base application — you opened a standard object and edited it directly.
+Code lived inside the base application; you opened a standard object and edited it directly.
 That power is exactly why old NAV systems are so hard to upgrade: your logic and Microsoft’s logic were tangled together in the same objects.

 AL is the modern language of Business Central, and it works on a completely different principle.
-Your code lives in extensions — separate packages that sit alongside the standard application and hook into it through events, without ever modifying Microsoft’s objects.
+Your code lives in extensions, separate packages that sit alongside the standard application and hook into it through events, without ever modifying Microsoft’s objects.

-Why it matters: once your customisations are clean extensions, Microsoft’s twice-yearly updates stop being a project.
+Once your customisations are clean extensions, Microsoft’s twice-yearly updates stop being a project.
 The base application updates underneath you while your code keeps running on top.
 That is the whole reason the conversion is worth doing.

 Why modified base objects are the expensive category